5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 # Getting Started with the Rpi Image

-*Tested on Rpi Model 1B (4GB) and 2B (16GB)*
+*Tested on Rpi Model 1B (4GB) and 2B (16GB) and one report of working QEMU working.
+Make sure you have a new SIM card or phonenumber that does not actively use WhatsApp ready for this guide, you need this in step 4.*

 On this page you will learn how to Setup the Raspberry Pi image with WhatsSpy Public already on it.
 This tutorial is Windows based, altough using Linux should not be a problem.
 In case you don't get this working, you can create an issue on this Gitlab, or contact me on *maikeldus@hotmail.com*.

-*Make sure you have a new SIM card or phonenumber that does not actively use WhatsApp ready for this guide, you need this in step 4*.

 ## 1) Download